 SFWA Membership is open to authors, artists, editors, and other industry professionals who meet our eligibility requirements.

-Later, the name of the organization was changed to Science Fiction and Fantasy Writers of America, although the acronym SFWA was not changed.
-The acronym may be pronounced as either ‘SEFwa’ or ‘SIFwa’.
+In 1991, the name of the organization was changed to Science Fiction and Fantasy Writers of America, although the acronym SFWA was not changed.

-Today, SFWA is home to over 1800 authors, artists, and allied professionals, and is widely recognized as one of the most effective non-profit writers’ organizations in existence.
-Each year the organization presents the prestigious Nebula Awards® for the year’s best literary and dramatic works of speculative fiction.
+Today, SFWA is home to over 2,300 authors, artists, and allied professionals, and is widely recognized as one of the most effective non-profit writers’ organizations in existence.